I’ll be honest. February is a quiet month in Vienna, with only a few annual events and festivals.

 (The orchids on show are even more spectacular than this houseplant)

 Flowers?
 Ah, yes, and no ordinary flowers, either.
-The International Orchid Show (next date is 2026) sets up in the Hirschstetten Botanical Gardens.
+The International Orchid Show (next date is 2026, though, from February 25th to March 1st) sets up in the Hirschstetten Botanical Gardens.

 Numerous exhibitors add more than a few spots of colour to the Viennese winter.
 We really enjoyed the show, which includes lovely displays as well as the expected sales booths.